andrewrodgers90/conduct_a_security_audit/controls_and_compliance_checklist.md

 <h2>Controls and compliance checklist</h2>

-To complete the controls assessment checklist, refer to the information provided in the scope, goals, and risk assessment report.
+To complete the controls assessment checklist, refer to the information provided in the <a href="https://github.com/andrewrodgers90/conduct_a_security_audit/blob/main/Botium_Toys_Scope_goals_and_risk_assessment_report.md">scope, goals, and risk assessment report</a>.
 For more details about each control, including the type and purpose, refer to the control categories document.

 Then, select “yes” or “no” to answer the question: Does Botium Toys currently have this control in place?